ellysh/dota2-counter-picker/README.md

 # Dota 2 Counter Picker 0.2 version

-Dota 2 Counter Picker is an utility for choosing best combinations of heroes for "all pick" matches.
+Dota 2 Counter Picker is a utility for choosing the best combinations of heroes and counter picks.

 A current development state is available in the [`CHANGELOG.md`](CHANGELOG.md) file.